- Categories:

 National Preparedness Month FAQs

-What are the four phases of emergency preparedness?
+What are the four steps of preparedness?

 How To Celebrate National Preparedness Month